tkweon426/craip_2025f_g4/README.md

 1. **No Ground Truth Data**:
    - Do **not** use ground truth poses from Gazebo (e.g., `go1_gt_pose_publisher.py`)
-   - Estimate the pose using only realistic sensor data that would be available on a real robot
+   - Estimate the pose using only sensor data attached to the robot

 2. **No External Navigation Packages**:
    - Do **not** use existing navigation packages like Nav2's AMCL